I once heard a story that had a profound impact on me. It went something like this:

 One of the most powerful ways we can strengthen our relationship with God is to testify of Him.
 How do you testify of Him?
 You don’t need to stand on a bench in a village square or have access to a microphone.
 The most powerful form of testimony is to live like and for God.
 Let your actions prompt those who do not know God by name get to know Him through you.
 Be courteous, kind, and understanding.
 Seek to listen to others.
 Render service.
 Smile at strangers.
 Use your social media platforms to convey messages of God’s love for all his children.
 As I’ve done these things I’ve found that my life is more meaningful and full of joy.

 By focusing on our own cup and striving to build personal relationships with God we enable His love and influence to infiltrate our lives on a daily basis.
 I’m so thankful for my personal relationship with God.
 This relationship has been a shield, refuge, and place of peace and joy for me.
 I’m so grateful for a platform that allows me to talk about my personal connection to heaven.

 Being faith filled, is one of the core traits that we at Seven Summers believe leads to a life of joy and success.
 This year we made it our goal to be “shameless in our devotion to God.”
-If you also have this same devotion and want to engage with others who share the same values, we invite you to join our 7S Living Community.
+If you also have this same devotion and want to engage with others who share the same values, we invite you to join Abbey’s faith based project She That Seeks.